vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 Ingredients
 : - 1 1/2oz bourbon
-  - 1oz Campari
+  - 3/4&ndash;1oz Campari
-  - 1oz sweet vermouth
+  - 3/4&ndash;1oz sweet vermouth
   - (Optional) small pinch of salt

 Method
 : Stir in mixing tin with ice.
 Strain.
+The classic recipe uses 1oz Campari and vermouth, but using 3/4oz Campari and vermouth may be better.

 Serving and Garnish
 : Rocks glass or coupe, one large ice cube, orange peel garnish